Deskbooking-app/challenge/tasks1/README.md

 5. If possible we all try to write reusable code.
 I hope you had that in mind working on task 2 and task 4.
 Please add a similar search component to the one created in task 2 and 4, that works with API provided in *src/searchAddress.ts*.
 Please reuse as code as you would do working on real life task.
 Maybe your code requires a slight refactor to complete this task? [**Architecture**]
 6. Create a simple panel using [Material UI](https://material-ui.com/).
 The most important for us is styling and how do you manage with styled components.
 See what kind of styling options [Material UI Styles](https://material-ui.com/styles/basics/) proposes to you.
 Please don't use ThemeProvider, each component should be customized separately. [**React / Working with Material UI**]

+    * Stage 1 - Add styles to the panel component.
+    * Stage 2 - Add styles to the buttons.
+They should have no ripples on click or touch events.
+    * Stage 3 - Add styles to the inputs.

 *Hint: Use Accordion component from Material UI, it has a nice transition animation between collapsing*

 ![alt text](https://github.com/Deskbooking-app/challenge/raw/master/panel-close.png)